AssistantEngine/filament-assistant/README.md

 For users looking for enhanced functionality, the **PRO Version** offers advanced features beyond the standard Filament Assistant capabilities:
 - **Tool Call Confirmations:** Require explicit user confirmation for specific tool calls before they are executed, ensuring an extra layer of safety.
 - **RAG:** Index documents and make them accessible via a dedicated RAG tool.
-- **Conversational Memory:** Empower your assistants with conversational memory for improved context awareness and more natural interactions.
+- **Conversational Memory Management:** Enhance your assistants with dynamic conversational memory, featuring an intuitive admin panel that lets users view and manage stored memories for improved context awareness and more natural interactions.
 - **Assistant Admin Panel:** Easily configure your assistants and tools.
 - **Monitoring and Analytics:** Benefit from built-in monitoring and analytic capabilities to keep track of performance and usage.